Article from 2003.

 I am, however, accustomed to a clean environment.
 I was raised in a clean house.
 When I didn’t keep a truly clean house all the time, I felt uncomfortable and worried all the time.
 What if someone dropped by?
-We had “clean enough for guests” as a standard separate from every day.
+At one time, we had “clean enough for guests” as a standard separate from every day.
 That just isn’t any way to live.
 It is so much simpler to maintain a clean environment all the time.
 It’s more relaxing to live in a nice, neat, clean environment, and having anybody drop by isn’t stressful in the least.
 I feel completely confident about opening my front door to anyone from the kids’ friends in the neighborhood to my parents to a random utility service person because I know that there’s nothing to be faulted in my home.
 It’s how I was raised, and it’s what I want my children to consider normal.

 It’s also much healthier to keep a certain minimum level of cleanliness.
 I’m allergic to dust, mold, mildew, animal dander, just about every kind of pollen, and many other things.
 The cleaner my house is, the healthier I am.
 My partner and daughter both have many allergies, too.
 Many visitors have such allergies.
 Why not keep the place welcoming to everyone and healthy for us, all the time?